Rumyra/Font-Awesome-SVGs/README.md

+## I have archived this repo as Font Awesome comes with SVGs now

 # Font Awesome SVGs

 Doing a lot of prototyping in the past, having [Font Awesome](http://fontawesome.io/) as part of my front end starter files was always really handy for quickly adding icons when I was building a UI.